dell/csi-powerstore/README.md

 **Repository for CSI Driver for Dell EMC PowerStore**

 ## Description
-CSI Driver for Dell EMC PowerStore is a Container Storage Interface [(CSI)](https://github.com/container-storage-interface/spec) driver that provides support for provisioning persistent storage using Dell EMC PowerStore storage array.
+CSI Driver for PowerStore is part of the [CSM (Container Storage Modules)](https://github.com/dell/csm) open-source suite of Kubernetes storage enablers for Dell EMC products.
+CSI Driver for PowerStore is a Container Storage Interface (CSI) driver that provides support for provisioning persistent storage using Dell EMC PowerStore storage array.

 It supports CSI specification version 1.3.

 This project may be compiled as a stand-alone binary using Golang that, when run, provides a valid CSI endpoint.
 It also can be used as a precompiled container image.

-For Documentation, please go to [Dell CSI Driver Documentation](https://dell.github.io/storage-plugin-docs).

 ## Support
-The CSI Driver for Dell EMC PowerStore image, which is the built driver code, is available on DockerHub and is officially supported by Dell EMC.

-The source code for CSI Driver for Dell EMC PowerStore available on GitHub is unsupported and provided solely under the terms of the license attached to the source code.

-For clarity, Dell EMC does not provide support for any source code modifications.

-For any CSI driver issues, questions or feedback, join the [Dell EMC Container community](https://www.dell.com/community/Containers/bd-p/Containers).
+For any CSI driver issues, questions or feedback, please follow our [support process](https://github.com/dell/csm/blob/main/docs/SUPPORT.md)

 ## Building
 This project is a Go module (see golang.org Module information for explanation).